-Although essentially a collection of short stories, in some places the book reads like a novel, as the same characters appear in a number of stories throughout the book.
+Although this is formally a collection of short stories, it sometimes reads like a novel, as the same characters appear in a number of stories.
 The characters themselves are very distinctive, and many of the stories are named after them.
 For example, the second story An Tocasaid tells of how Tormod (a twelve-year-old boy-genius) got this nickname by falling into a barrel of water when he was a young boy.
 Tormod appears in a number of other stories, including Cock of the Walk, where another young boy, Am Pluicean, with a reputation for being a bit of a bully, aims to challenge him to a fight at a fun-fair.
 When he sees Tormod successfully fighting off another boy, he changes his mind.

 While most of the stories in this volume are written as if set in the real world, a section of stories in the middle of the book, beginning with Na Brògan Donna (pp. 67-81), and finishing with A’ Tilleadh (pp. 106-08), are presented as tales told to young Tormod by his grandmother.
 The tales focus on a pair of shoes owned by a prince.
 The shoes persuade the prince to leave his father’s kingdom, and the stories tell of his adventures and of the people he meets as he travels for a year and a day, with his brown shoes to guide him.
 Am Bromaire Mòr tells of a dream Tormod had, in which he finds himself trying to retrieve a stone with a hole in it which is hanging round the neck of an old man.
 The two stories about An Sleapan are centred around Clach an Truiseil, a huge standing stone in Baile an Truiseil on the West Side of Lewis.
 In the second story, An Sleapan meets Tormod for the first time, as Tormod is sitting on top of Clach an Truiseil (which stands nearly 6 metres tall), having scaled it using ropes.
 The two become good friends.

-The author has a humorous turn of phrase, and occasionally includes English phrases to good effect, e.g. Against all expectations, bhuannaich am Pluicean coconut.
+The author has a humorous turn of phrase, and occasionally deploys English phrases to good effect, e.g.: Against all expectations, bhuannaich am Pluicean coconut.
 Seo an fhionnaraidh a choisinn Seonaidh Beag a’ Chnuic Àird half tea-set ag amaiseadh air targaid le gunna (p.
 66).